bcheidemann/deno-memory-leak-reproduction/README.md

-# Deno Memory Leak Reproduction
+# Deno (v8?)
+Memory Leak Reproduction

+| [!WARNING]
+| This may not be a Deno issue.
+I tried waiting for 1 second before asserting the memory
+| usage and it resolved the issue.
+It may be that the `gc` function exposed by v8 is not
+| working correctly.
+Run with `DO_SLEEP=yes` to reproduce this case.

 Between Deno v2.1.12 and Deno v2.2.0 a memory leak seems to have been introduced.